Skip to main content

 The library does not charge late fees for Mascoutah patrons.

-The term “replacement cost” is the price the library must pay to obtain another copy of the item, along with a fee for processing costs normally incurred in readying materials for circulation.
+The “replacement cost” of an item is the price the library must pay to obtain another copy of the item.
 If the particular title is no longer available, the cost is a figure based on the average price of such an item, as listed in creditable library sources such as Bowker’s Annual, so that the library may obtain another title of a similar nature.

 Violation of any aspect of this policy will result in permanent loss of Internet privileges.

-- Printing fees must be paid into your account ahead of time.
+• Printing fees must be paid at the time of printing.
 Printing costs 25 cents per page.

 DISCLAIMER